alexdonath/gappy/README.md

 ```
 The gappy binary can now be found in `./bin/`.

-4. Cpoy binary to  you like and/or add gappy to your `$PATH`.
+4. Copy binary to a place of your choice and/or add gappy to your `$PATH`.

 ## Usage